 And for game consoles and virtual reality headsets, HDMI 2.1’s Variable Refresh Rate and Quick Frame Transport features should result in a smoother experience.

-Finally, HDMI 2.1 is also ready to support eARC – an update to the ARC (Audio Return Channel) connection which will let you send DTS:X and Dolby Atmos soundtracks from your TV to your audio system, helping you get greater (and more convenient) audio excitement from compatible movies and shows.
+Finally, HDMI 2.1 also support eARC – an update to the ARC (Audio Return Channel) connection which will let you send DTS:X and Dolby Atmos soundtracks from your TV to your audio system, helping you get greater (and more convenient) audio excitement from compatible movies and shows.

 Yes you will, although not yet.
 You should wait for the relevant hardware and software to become available before the need to join it together becomes an issue.
 Beware that any cables currently on the market that claim 48GB capabilities have not yet been compliance tested.